hfp/libxs/documentation/samples/libxs_converse.md

 # Converse Sample

 This sample explores tokenized fingerprint summarization and composition.
-It uses `libxs_token` to split input text, `libxs_fprint` to compare sentence fingerprints, and the registry plus Hilbert keys for a small compose-mode corpus.
+It uses the `libxs_token_stream_encode` API to split input text, `libxs_fprint` to compare sentence fingerprints, and the registry plus Hilbert keys for a small compose-mode corpus.

 ## Build